 I'm sure you've heard it before.
 "Can you just pull together a straw-man project plan for us, then we can discuss it in the pre-sales meeting?"

 Yes, sure, I love nothing more than working for free!

 You need to understand the value that you provide as a consultant, and that value needs to be paid for.

-You can charge for such requests as part of scoping exercise that can be discounted off of the bigger piece of work.
-What you shouldn't be doing is giving away the intellectual property value that you spent many years obtaining!
+You can charge for such requests as part of a scoping exercise that can be discounted off of the bigger piece of work if you like.
+But what you shouldn't be doing is giving away your intellectual property.
+The value that you spent years obtaining!

 The consulting sales process is all about understanding the client.